Tunisian-GitHub-Community/Book-notes/README.md

 * A Command object is at the center of this decoupling and encapsulates a receiver with an action (or set of actions).
 * An invoker makes a request of a Command object by calling its `execute()` method, which invokes those actions on the receiver.
 * Invokers can be parameterized with Commands, even dynamically at runtime.

+## the Adapter and Facade Patterns
+the two patterns changes an interface, the Adapter to convert and the Facade to unify and simplify.
+### the Adapter Pattern
+The Adapter Pattern converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.
+* We could use several adapters, each converting a different backend set of classes.
+Or, we could add new implementations after the fact, as long as they adhere to the Target interface.
+* There are actually two kinds of adapters: `object` adapters and `class` adapters.
+    → Object adapters and class adapters use two different means of adapting the adaptee (composition versus inheritance).
+### the Facade Pattern
+The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
+Facade defines a higherlevel interface that makes the subsystem easier to use.
+`Principle of Least Knowledge - talk only to your immediate friends`